 Alice Cooper hasn’t changed much in the four decades he’s been strutting the stage, but it’s not because he’s held on to his youthful good looks.

-It’s because since the early 1970s he’s haunted nightmarish scenes of his own creation with a sinister countenance and appearance that’s been likened to that of a crow.
-Ragged and lean, eyes glittering wildly from sunken black smears of greasepaint, Cooper has always looked sepulchral and menacing, even as a young man.
+It’s because, since the early 1970s, he’s haunted nightmarish scenes of his creation with a sinister countenance and appearance likened to that of a crow.
+Ragged and lean, eyes glittering wildly from sunken black smears of grease paint, Cooper has always looked sepulchral and menacing, even as a young man.

 But off the stage?
-Let’s just say that Cooper is not a guy you’d be afraid to run into in a dark alley somewhere.
+Let’s just say Cooper is not a guy you’d be afraid to run into in a dark alley.

 He’s the affable fixture in the Wednesday Bible study group.
 His bright blue eyes sparkle when he talks about his wife of more than 40 years, Sheryl, and their three children and two grandchildren.
-He’s a regular on the links, a low-handicapper who fits in a round of golf nearly every day.
+He’s a regular on the links, a low-handicapper who regularly fits in a round of golf.

 It takes moxie to cultivate an image as everyone’s worst nightmare on stage while building a dream life at home, and Alice Cooper has it.
 Here’s how:

 Moxie plays the villain.

 Before Alice Cooper became one of rock’s darkest solo acts, he was the frontman for a band known by the same name.
 The preacher’s kid and several friends formed the band and moved to Los Angeles to try to break through.
 They connected with manager Shep Gordon, who believed no publicity was bad publicity.
 Gordon helped the group land a spot at the 1969 Toronto Rock and Roll Festival.
 Amid their set, a fan threw a live chicken on the stage.
 Cooper snatched up the unlucky bird and tossed it back into the crowd, thinking it could fly.
 Instead, the frenzied crowd tore the poor thing to shreds.